abinvda/fleet-path-planner/README.md

 5. **Additional Considerations**
 	- For a ROS implementation, additional components like nodes, services, and messages would be necessary.
-	- Define custom messages to communicate system state, box requests, and path information.
+	- We may also need to define custom messages to communicate system state, box requests, and path information.
 	- Implement a Header File containing ROS message and service definitions for proper communication between nodes.